Heat maps are a popular conversion optimization tool, but are they really that useful?

 - Attention maps help you see which parts of a website are most visible to all users, across all browsers and devices.
 They help you decide where to put your value prop and other important elements.

 - Scroll maps can help you design longer landing pages and keep people moving down the page (prioritizing content location as well).

 - User session replays are irreplaceable tools in your arsenal.

-But you should never solely rely on heat maps for conversion research.
-The results can be limiting at best and misleading at worst, resulting in compounding interest of bias and illusory insights.
+But you should never rely solely on heat maps for conversion research.
+The results are limited at best and misleading at worst, compounding bias and delivering illusory insights.